-Spring is a time of new beginnings for this reason as soon as the temperatures start to warm up I start new projects such as DIY crafts, gardening, and cooking.
-I had a stack of pallets so I decided to make a pallet wood project, in addition, I wanted it to be an easy project too.
-I know how much fun my pallet bunny has brought my spring and Easter decor so I wanted to make some to share.
+Spring is a time of new beginnings, so as soon as the temperatures warm up, I create new projects such as DIY crafts, gardening, and cooking.
+I had a stack of pallets, so I decided to make a pallet wood project; I also wanted it to be easy.
+I know how much fun my pallet bunny has brought my spring and Easter decor, so I tried to make some to share.

 A DIY standing bunny from pallet wood would be a fun DIY Easter project.
-Therefore I made a pattern from the bunny I made last year.
-These standing bunnies are perfect to greet my family and guests, therefore, I know these will make someone else happy too.
+Therefore, I made a pattern from the bunny I made last year.
+These standing bunnies are perfect to greet my family and guests.
+I know these will make someone else happy, too.

-This Easter bunny decoration project only takes a few minutes to build from the reclaimed pallet wood, however, taking apart the pallet does add another 10 minutes to the overall time.
+This Easter bunny decoration project only takes a few minutes to build from the reclaimed pallet wood; however, removing the pallet adds another 10 minutes to the overall time.

 This post contains affiliate links.
-This means that if you purchase from one of these links I will make a small commission.
+That means I will make a small commission if you purchase from one of these links.
 However, you can rest assured you will not pay more for any products.

 How to Build a DIY Standing Easter Bunny